jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 flutter doctor
 ```

-If you see that any of the section is not checked or has a red x, follow the instuctions provided to install into which ever platoform you wish to develope on.
+If you see that any of the section is not checked or has a red x, follow the instructions provided to install into whichever platform you wish to develop on.

 For this project, we will be developing on **Visual Studio Code**.
 Most likely Flutter Doctor will indicate that **Visual Studio code** is not ready for Flutter development.
 We will need to download an extension.